jerm-jerm/quartz/content/DND Mystrala/Cindralis Campagin/Cindralis Characters.md

 ## **Corvin Valantis**

-Previously a member of a noble house of [[Conscriptus]], Corvin Valantis was dishonorably discharged and exiled to Cindralis.
+Previously a member of a noble house of [[Conscriptus]], Corven Valantis was dishonorably discharged and exiled to Cindralis.
 Tall, grim, and sardonic.
-Corvin appears to take pleasure in creating small moments of chaos wherever he can.
+Corven appears to take pleasure in creating small moments of chaos wherever he can.

-When faced with the inevitability of his own eventual execution in the Pyre, as is the norm in Cindralis, Corvin showed little hesitation in joining the resistance.
+When faced with the inevitability of his own eventual execution in the Pyre, as is the norm in Cindralis, Corven showed little hesitation in joining the resistance.

 ---